pyreiz/pyreiz/README.md

 # Reiz

 pyReiz is a low-level auditory and visual stimulus presentation suite wrapping pyglet, sending markers via a pylsl outlet.
-You can find more [extensive documentation on readthedocs](https://pyreiz.readthedocs.io/en/latest/index.html).
+You can also read more [extensive documentation online](https://reiz.agricolab.de/index.html).

 ## Installation